Welcome to Region 5 of the Association of Information Technology Professionals

 National Collegiate Conference

 The AITP National Collegiate

-continues to participate heavily in this great educational opportunity and 2014 was no exception.
-Held
+continues to participate heavily in this great educational opportunity and 2016

 Ball State University